+55. Fair financing of the costs of health care is an issue in equity and it has two aspects How much is spent by Government on publicly funded health care and on what aspects?
+And secondly how huge does the burden of treatment fall on the poor seeking health care?
+Health spending in India at 6% of GDP is among the highest levels estimated for developing countries.
+In per capita terms it is higher than in China Indonesia and most African countries but lower than in Thailand .
+Even on PPP \$ terms India has been a relatively high spender.
 Public health spending accounts for 25% of aggregate expenditure the balance being out of pocket expenditure incurred by patients to private practitioners of various hues.
-Public spending on health in India has itself declined after liberalization from 1.3% of GDP in 1990 to 0.9% in 1999.
-Central budget allocations for health have stagnated at 1.3% to total Central budget.
-In the States it has declined from 7.0% to 5.5.% of State health budget.
-Consider the contrast with the Bhore Committee recommendation of 15% committed to health from the revenue expenditure budget, Indeed WHO had recommended 55 of GDP for health.
-The current annual per capita public health expenditure is no more than Rs.
-160 and a recent World Bank review showed that over all primary health services account for 58% of public expenditure mostly but on salaries, and the secondary/tertiary sector for about 38%, perhaps the greater part going to tertiary sector, including government funded medical education.
-Out of the total primary care spending, as much as 85% was spent on or curative services and only 15% for preventive service. <World Bank 1995> about 47% of total Central and State budget is spent on curative care and health facilities.
-This may seem excessive at first sight but in face the figure is over 60% in comparable countries, with the bulk of the expenditure devoted publicly funded care or on mandated or voluntary risk pooling methods, in India close to 75% of all household expenditure on health is spend from private funds and the consequent regressive effects on the poor is not surprising.
-In this connection.
-Ehe proposals in the draft NHP 2000 are welcome seeking to restore the key balance towards primary care, and bring it to internationally accepted proportions in the course of this decade.
+Public spending on health in India has itself declined after liberalisation from 1.3% of GDP in 1990 to 0.9% in 1999..
+Central budget allocations for health have stagnated at 1.3% of total Central budget.
+In the States it has declined from 7.0% to 5.5% of State health budget.
+Consider the contrast with the Bhore committee recommendation of 15% committed to health from the revenue expenditure budget.
+Indeed WHO had recommended 5% of GDP for health.
+The current annual per capita public health expenditure is no more than Rs 160 and a recent World Bank review showed that over all primary health services account for 58% of public expenditure mostly but on salaries, and the secondary/tertiary sector for about 38.%, perhaps the greater part going to tertiary sector. including government funded medical education.
+Out of the total primary care spending, as much as 85% was spent on or curative services and only 15% for preventive services. < World Bank 1995 > About 47% of total Central and State budgets is spent on curative care and health facilities This may seem excessive at first sight but in fact the figure is over 60% in comparable countries, with the bulk of the expenditure devoted publicly funded care or on mandated or voluntary risk pooling methods, in India close to 75% of all household expenditure on health is spent from private funds and the consequent regressive effects on the poor is not surprising.
+In this connection, the proposals in the draft NHP 2000 are welcome seeking to restore the key balance towards primary care, and bring it to internationally accepted proportions in the course of this decade.

-Private expenditure trends
+Private expenditure trends: